-5.4.4.2 DSG Advanced Mode Tunnel Acquisition and Handling
+5.4.5.1 DSG Advanced Mode Tunnel Acquisition and Handling

-When operating in DSG Advanced Mode, the DSG eCM MUST comply with the following DSG tunnel acquisition requirements: 47
+When operating in DSG Advanced Mode, the DSG eCM MUST comply with the following DSG tunnel acquisition requirements: 66

-- The DSG eCM MUST pass the contents of the DCD to the DSG Client Controller and allow the DSG Client Controller to determine the appropriateness of the current downstream channel. - The DSG eCM MUST NOT pass DSG Tunnel data to the DSG Client(s) until the appropriate filters have been set based upon information received from the DSG Client Controller. - Once these filters have been set, the DSG eCM MUST begin passing DSG Tunnel data to the DSG Client(s), whether it is operating in One-Way mode or Two-Way mode. - The DSG eCM MUST only pass DSG Tunnel data to the DSG Client that matches these filters. - The DSG eCM MUST dynamically replace these filters if instructed to do so by the DSG Client Controller. - After becoming operational in Two-Way mode, the DSG eCM MUST notify the DSG Client Controller of the UCID the DSG eCM is using. - If the DSG eCM transitions from a Two-Way to a One-Way mode of operation, it MUST continue to forward the same DSG Tunnels to the DSG Client(s) unless instructed to do otherwise by the DSG Client Controller.
-For example, UCID based filters are not removed by the transition from Two-Way to One-Way operation.
+- The DSG eCM MUST pass the contents of the DCD to the DSG Client Controller and allow the DSG Client Controller to determine the appropriateness of the current downstream channel. - The DSG eCM MUST NOT forward DSG Tunnel data to the DSG Client(s) until the appropriate filters have been set based upon information received from the DSG Client Controller.
+When in MDF enabled Mode, the DOCSIS 3.0 DSG eCM uses the DSID from the DA-to-DSID TLV in the MDD message to forward the appropriate DSG tunnels and the DSG Tunnel Address is not enforced as a filtering criteria. - Once these filters have been set, the DSG eCM MUST begin forwarding DSG Tunnel data to the DSG Client(s), whether it is operating in One-Way mode or Two-Way mode. - The DSG eCM MUST only forward DSG Tunnel data to the DSG Client that matches these filters. - The DSG eCM MUST dynamically replace these filters if instructed to do so by the DSG Client Controller. - After becoming operational in Two-Way mode, the DSG eCM MUST notify the DSG Client Controller of the UCID the DSG eCM is using. - If the DSG eCM transitions from a Two-Way to a One-Way mode of operation, it MUST continue to forward the same DSG Tunnels to the DSG Client(s) unless instructed to do otherwise by the DSG Client Controller.
+For example, UCID based filters are not removed by the transition from Two-Way to One-way mode of operation.